-All tanks are equipped with a liquid level gauging device - either a direct-reading level float gauge, a mechanical and/or electrical overfill prevention system.
+All tanks are equipped with a liquid level sensing device - either a direct-reading level gauge, and a mechanical, or an electrical overfill protection system.
 Additionally, all fixed ASTs and emergency generators are equipped with high level alarms set at 90 percent of the rated capacity.
 General secondary containment is provided in the event of overfills, as described in this Plan.
-Liquid level overfill prevention devices are regularly checked to ensure proper operation.
+Storage drums are not refilled, and therefore overfill prevention systems do not apply.

-Liquid level audible and visual high-level alarms are checked on a monthly basis during the monthly inspection of the facility, following manufacturer recommendations.
+Liquid level sensing devices are tested during the monthly inspection of the facility, following manufacturer recommendations.
 Venting capacity is suitable for the fill and withdrawal rates.